 Long name Level Туре Value Range Documentation Show Stow Warning 4 Choice "No", "Yes" Default: Yes Flag indicating whether a user is prompted with a warning before stow.
-Azimuth Stow Position (AzStowPosition) 4 Float -180 to 180 The position in degrees for azimuth in the stow routine.
+Azimuth Stow Pedestal Position 4 Float -180 to 180 The position in degrees for azimuth in the stow routine.
 Elevation Stow Position 4 Float -100 to 180 Elevation stow position in degrees if the stow type is 'Stow at Position'.
 Polarization Stow Position 4 Float -180 to 180 The position in degrees of the pol for the stow routine.
+This configuration item is located in the Feed section of the Configuration Window.
 Auto Stow On Movement 4 Choice "No", "Yes" Enables Auto Stow function when set speed is reached.
 Auto Stow Speed 4 Integer 0 to 200 Speed from the GPS to trigger an auto stow.
-Auto Stow Speed time 4 Integer 0 to 200 Time in seconds at the specified speed to trigger an auto stow.
+Auto Stow Speed Time 4 Integer 0 to 200 Time in seconds at the specified speed to trigger an auto stow.
+Elevation Stow Switch 4 Choice "Single", "Multi/Cam", "Stow At Position", "Up Position Single Switch", "Between Position Single Switch", "Down Position Single Switch" The type of stow switch configuration installed on the positioner.
+(Read Only)

-Proper setting of the Stow Position is essential for all AvL antenna systems, as some models use non-standard type mounting designs.
+Proper setting of the Stow Position is essential for all AvL antenna systems, as some models use nonstandard type mounting designs.
 The manual provided with every AvL antenna system provides details on how the Stow Position should be determined for that antenna.